 Resources I created to help our volunteers magnify their motivation and impact before each play session, and assess their facilitation skills within our program's curriculum.

-Our Son-Rise / ABM program attracted 11 volunteers who graced us with their passion and dedication to help our son grow.
-I learned to embrace my role as their teacher and do my best to nurture their ability to facilitate Kiki’s social development.
-Some of these articles I wrote directly for them in the Team Joaquin blog.
+Our autism therapy program attracted 11 volunteers who graced us with their dedication to learn and help our son grow.
+I embraced my role as their teacher, and nurtured their ability to connect with our child, and inspire his social development through their relationship and purposeful play.
+Some of these articles I wrote directly for them in our Team blog.

 This video shows Aaron motivating Kiki to perceive and practice following somebody else’s eyes.
 He is playful and consistent and Kiki quickly starts to get it.

 Choosing love and ease in order to connect with Kiki while joining him in one of his repetitive activities.